 Increasing Demand for Advanced Technologies to Foster the Growth of DevOps Market by 2027 - Exclusive Report [207 pages] by Research Dive

-PUNE, India, Nov.
+NEW YORK, Nov.
 30, 2020 /PRNewswire/ --The global DevOps market is predicted to observe a significant growth in forecast period due to the growing demand advanced technologies for optimizing business operations.
 The North America region to subjugate the industry by 2027.

 As per a Research Dive latest report, the Global DevOps Market is anticipated to grow at a CAGR of 22.9% and generate a revenue of $23,362.8 million during the forecast period from 2020 to 2027.
 The North America DevOps market is projected to account for the majority of revenue share over the forecast period.
 This is majorly because U.S. and Canada are major contributors for DevOps platforms and the presence of large number of key players in the region.